 When someone wants to connect with you on Skype, they’ll look for you in the search bar.
 The app allows people to find you by either entering your username, phone number, or email address.
 However, you can restrict what information is publicly available to anyone who is searching for you on Skype.
 To manage this Skype privacy setting, click “Manage how people find me on Skype”.
 Then toggle off the option to show in any search suggestion.

-If you want, you can keep your mobile number or email address public to enable people to search for you by the information you are most comfortable with sharing.
+If you want, you can keep your mobile number or email address public to enable people to search for you by the information you are most comfortable sharing.
 The information you choose will be publicly available to those performing a search on Skype.
 It’s important to keep one of the three details public because it can be difficult for a friend/contact/employee/boss to find you otherwise.

 Manage Access to Your Contacts